-- a) Neither BIW nor the Union will discriminate against you or any applicant for employment because of race, religion, color, gender, sexual orientation, age, national origin, marital status, disability, veteran status, or membership in any lawful organization. - b) BIW and the Union recognize the right of all employees to work in an environment free of sexual or other unlawful harassment.
+- a) Neither BIW nor the Union will discriminate against you or any applicant for employment because of race, religion, color, sexgender, sexual orientation or gender identity, age, national origin, marital status, physical or mental disability, religion, age, ancestry, national origin, familial status, genetic information, veteran status, or membership in any lawful organization. - b) BIW and the Union recognize the right of all employees to work in an environment free of sexual or other unlawful harassment.